What You Need to Know About Metal and Plastic Patternmaker

 The states with the most job growth for Metal & Plastic Patternmaker are Florida, Nebraska, and Oregon.
 Watch out if you plan on working in Minnesota, North Carolina, or Kansas.
 These states have the worst job growth for this type of profession.

-How Much Does a Metal & Plastic Patternmaker Make?
+Salary for a Metal & Plastic Patternmaker

-The typical yearly salary for Metal and Plastic Patternmakers is somewhere between $28,890 and $67,250.
+Metal and Plastic Patternmakers make between $28,890 and $67,250 a year.

 Metal and Plastic Patternmakers who work in Kansas, Oregon, or Indiana, make the highest salaries.